apache/gravitino/docs/trino-connector/supported-catalog.md

 ## Data type mapping

 All types of catalogs support the following data type conversions.
-Data Type Conversion between Trino and Gravitino
+Data Type Conversion between Trino and Gravitino is as following:

 | Gravitino Type | Trino Type |
 |----------------|------------|